metosin/kekkonen/README.md

 Kekkonen tries to keep things simple.
 By abstracting the HTTP we can use plain clojure, websockets or queues without change in the interaction semantics.

+## Looks similar to Fnhouse?

+Yes, we have reused many great ideas from fnhouse, see [Special Thanks](#special-thanks).
+Initial version of Kekkonen was supposed to be built on top of fnhouse but the we realized that most of the fnhouse internals would have had to be overridden due to difference in opinions.

 ## Is this an actor lib?

 No.

-## This looks like Fnhouse?

-Yes, we have reused many great ideas from fnhouse, see [Special Thanks](#special-thanks).
-First version of Kekkonen was supposed to be on top of it but the idea abandoned as most of the fnhouse internals would have had to be overridden due to difference in opinions.

 # Special thanks